 Advantages of Lifecycle Funds

-Problem #1 – Not Available In All Accounts
+Problem #1 – Not Available in All Accounts

 Problem #2 – The Dates Are Misleading

-Albert Einstein said “Make things as simple as possible, but not simpler.”
+Albert Einstein said, “Make things as simple as possible, but not simpler.”
 I think lifecycle funds fall into the trap of making things simpler than they should be.
 The idea of choosing an asset allocation based on just one factor, the date you plan to retire, doesn't necessarily account for your unique ability, need, and desire to take risk.
 For example, the Vanguard Target Retirement 2045 fund has an asset allocation of 90% equity.
 In a big bear market, that fund may lose about 45% of its value.
 Not everyone who plans to retire in 2045 can psychologically handle a 45% drop in their retirement account value without bailing out and selling low, resulting in an investment catastrophe.

 To make matters worse, every fund company has a different asset allocation for any given date.
-For example, Fidelity's Freedom 2020 fund is 49% equity, Vanguard's Target Retirement 2020 fund is 62% equity, and the TSP L 2020 Fund is 54% equity.
+For example, Fidelity's Freedom 2030 fund is 67% equity, Vanguard's Target Retirement 2020 fund is 66% equity, and the TSP L 2020 Fund is 60% equity.
 If you're going to use a lifecycle fund, choose it based on the asset allocation (and change funds depending on your desired asset allocation periodically).
 If you've got to understand asset allocation anyway, what's the point of a date-based lifecycle fund?
 The only argument its proponents can really make is, “Well, it's better than lots of stupid asset allocations people come up with either on purpose or on accident.”
 That's true, but it doesn't take a whole lot of sophistication to come up with your own desired asset allocation and implement it.

-Problem #3 – I Want A Different Glide Path
+Problem #3 – I Want a Different Glide Path

-Problem #4 – I Want A Different Asset Allocation
+Problem #4 – I Want a Different Asset Allocation

 I also buy into the idea that “tilting” a portfolio toward asset classes with higher expected returns (like small and value stocks) is likely to result in higher long-term returns.
-Lifecycle funds don't generally have small value tilts, nor do they include REIT allocations, microcap allocations, Peer 2 Peer Loan allocations etc. If you enjoy debating the merits of short term TIPS vs intermediate term TIPS you're not going to be happy with a lifecycle fund.
+Lifecycle funds don't generally have small value tilts, nor do they include REIT allocations, microcap allocations, alternative asset classes, etc. If you enjoy debating the merits of short-term TIPS vs intermediate-term TIPS, you're not going to be happy with a lifecycle fund.

 Problem #5 – Life Cycle Providers Chase Performance

 Lifecycle fund managers are just as guilty as the rest of us at chasing performance.
 Just before the 2008 bear market, mutual fund companies seemed to be competing to see who could get a more aggressive asset allocation and glide path into their lifecycle funds.
 Vanguard recently added international bonds to its target retirement funds.
-When you buy a lifecycle fund you're getting some active management in your asset allocation, and like all active management, you may or may not come out ahead because of it.
+When you buy a lifecycle fund, you're getting some active management in your asset allocation, and like all active management, you may or may not come out ahead because of it.
 These funds are hardly the stable long-term allocations they market themselves as.
 Fund companies are also tempted to place their new mutual funds into their lifecycle funds.
-This gives the new funds “instant assets under management,” making them appear more successful than they would otherwise be.
+This gives the new funds “instant assets under management”, making them appear more successful than they would otherwise be.

 Problem #6 – Taxable Time Bomb

-Problem #7 – Life Cycle Funds Are (usually) More Expensive
+Problem #7 – Life Cycle Funds Are (Usually) More Expensive

 Lifecycle funds can be great investing options, especially for investors with small portfolios located entirely within a single retirement account, but they don't work for my retirement portfolio and there's a good chance they're not the best option for yours either.